mia-0032/RPi-ansible-fluentd-es-kibana/README.md

 ### Prepare

-1. Install Rasbian OS to your Raspberry Pi.
+1. Install RASPBIAN(JESSIE) to your Raspberry Pi.
 1. Configure public key authentication.
 1. Clone this repository.
 1. Rename `raspberry_pi.sample` to `raspberry_pi` and edit ssh host, port and user.
 If you need Mackerel, edit `mackerel_api_key`.